-- The AILD proposal should be withdrawn if it does not provide any added value to the AI Act and the PLD.
+- The The AILD proposal should be withdrawn if it does not provide any added value to the AI Act and the PLD.
 Many jurisdictions already have well-established legal frameworks that can address liability issues arising from AI technologies without the need for a new directive.
-Existing laws may adequately cover negligence and product liability making an additional directive redundant or unnecessarily complex. - This withdrawal would also align with the EC's commitment to simplify rules and cut overregulation. - Alternatively, to ensure legal certainty and consistency with other pieces of legislation, the scope of the AILD should be restricted to only high-risk systems and limited to actual failures of such systems.
+Existing laws may adequately cover negligence and product liability making an additional directive redundant or unnecessarily complex. - To ensure legal certainty and consistency with other pieces of legislation, the scope of the AILD should be restricted to only high-risk systems and limited to actual failures of such systems.